 Feeling like the end of the line, Hiva Oa in the Marquesas Islands of French Polynesia is a place where time beautifully stands still.
 It’s no surprise why the likes of Paul Gauguin and Jacques Brel called this place home, with such incredible natural beauty and the friendliest of folks.
 On foot or on horseback, by boat or on your very own road trip – uncover bays hiding sleepy hamlets, head down to beaches with golden sand, and stand next to ancient statues taller than NBA stars.
-I visited Hiva Oa while backpacking across the South Pacific Islands.
+I visited Hiva Oa while backpacking across the South Pacific Islands in 2016 and have since returned for a second visit.
 Here’s my personal list of the top things to do in Hiva Oa.

-10. Reaching The End Of The Line In Taaoa Bay
+10. Reach The End Of The Line In Taaoa Bay

 Nobody really knows why this tiki statue is smiling for the last few centuries.
 It’s lonesomely located in a forest with nothing around but the occasional visitor.
 Nonetheless, the smiling tiki is one of the cutest statues you’ll ever see, as far as statues go.
 Was the sculptor happy when they carved this one out?
 Perhaps high on something?
 Perhaps it’s a signal from aliens?
 You be the judge!

-7. Hanging Out With The Stars At The Calvary Cemetery
+7. Hang Out With The Stars At The Calvary Cemetery

-Hiva Oa may be a sleepy little South Pacific island, but it was home to two mega celebrities, believe it or not.
-Belgian poet/singer/actor Jacques Brel and French painter Paul Gauguin, both spent their final years in paradise.
-A pilgrimage to their final resting spot is a must for any visitor the island.
+Hiva Oa may be a sleepy little South Pacific island, but it was home to two mega-celebrities, believe it or not.
+Belgian poet/singer/actor Jacques Brel and French painter Paul Gauguin spent their final years in paradise.
+A pilgrimage to their final resting spot is a must for any visitor to the island.
 From ‘downtown’ Atuona, head up the hill to the Calvary Cemetery (Cimetière Calvaire), where Gauguin and Brel rest among common islanders and former Christian missionaries.
 The view from up here is superb, as is just about any spot on the island.

-6. Cruising To Tahuata Island For The Day
+6. Cruise To Tahuata Island For The Day

 Tahuata is the smallest inhabited island in the Marquesas and just happens to be a quick boat ride from Hiva Oa, making it a perfect option for an adventurous day trip.
 Enjoy the scenic ride to the island, often accompanied by manta rays, and visit the sleepy village of Hapatoni.
 You’ll walk along the ancient ‘royal road’, meet locals artists and see what it was like to sacrifice humans back in the day.
 For lunch, skip over to a small rowboat that will drop you off at your very own beach.
 As your crew prepares a delicious BBQ lunch, go for a dip in the warm ocean water and wave hello to lucky yachties anchored out in front.

-5. Spotting The Double Headed Rock In Hanaiapa
+5. Spot The Double Headed Rock In Hanaiapa

 The most remote settlement in Hiva Oa may feel like a mini Manhattan by the time you reach it.
 That’s not due to its size, or wide selection of gourmet restaurants, but rather because of the long and arduous road you took to get here with a whole lot of nothing but incredible views along the way.
 The village seems like paradise as you begin your slow descent from the mountains, and is just as beautiful from level ground!

-2. Feeling Small Next To A Giant Tiki Statue In Lipona
+2. Feel Tiny Next To A Giant Tiki Statue In Lipona

 There are ancient archeological sites in French Polynesia, and then there’s Lipona.
 Way out in the middle of nowhere, those who make it here will surely be rewarded for their efforts.
 This ancient religious complex is shrouded in mystery and stacked with giant tiki statues.
 The largest is well over 2.50 meters and one of them even has six fingers!
 Who made them?
 How?
 Why?
 What do they depict?
 Nobody really knows to this day but you just have to see it for yourself!

 A day you will NEVER forget!
 I can guarantee you that.
 Rent your own 4X4 and hit the road to explore the wild northeastern part of Hiva Oa.
-The round trip is only 98 kilometers, but will take you the entire day to complete.
+The round trip is only 98 kilometers but will take you the entire day to complete.
 Why?
-You’ll barely make it out of second gear while snaking along the steep ocean cliffs, and the views are simply so out of this world, you’ll be stopping every five minutes.
-Welcome to heaven!
+The views are simply so out of this world and the number of scenic stops is accordingly.

 Ready To Visit?